Sylvester the Cat: Other appearances

-From 1979 to 1983, Sylvester was the "spokescat" for 9 Lives' line of dry cat food.
-His face appeared on the product's boxes and Sylvester was also featured in a series of television commercials.
+From 1979 to 1983, Sylvester was the "spokescat" for 9Lives' line of dry cat food.
+His face appeared on the product's boxes, and Sylvester was also featured in a series of television commercials, directed by Duane Crowther at Duck Soup Productions and animated by Bob Carlson, Amby Paliwoda, Jeff Howard and Mark Kausler.
 These ads usually consisted of Sylvester trying to get to his box of 9 Lives dry cat food while avoiding Hector the Bulldog.
 Sylvester would always succeed in luring the dog away so he could get to his food, but would always find himself a target again by the end of the commercial, which generally ended with Sylvester calling 9 Lives dry cat food "worth riskin' your life for."

 In comic books

 Western Publications produced a comic book about Tweety and Sylvester entitled Tweety and Sylvester, first in Dell Comics Four Color series #406, 489, and 524, then in their own title from Dell Comics (#4–37, 1954–62), and later from Gold Key Comics (#1–102, 1963–72).
 In most of the earlier comic books, Sylvester has white fur surrounding his eyes (similar to Pepé Le Pew) and green eyes.
 They both disappeared in the later comic books.
 The green eyes could be seen in some merchandise as well.

 Sylvester and Tweety appeared in a DC Comics and Looney Tunes crossover comic called Catwoman/Tweety and Sylvester #1.
 In the issue, witches from the DC and Looney Tunes universes placed a wager where the existence of all birds and cats (as well as all bird- and cat-themed heroes and villains) depended on if Sylvester could eat Tweety.
 Sylvester (designed more realistically for the DC Universe) teamed up with Catwoman, while Tweety teamed up with the Black Canary.